-If you add classes after the census date:
+Adding classes after the census date:

-We cannot increase your Pell grant to reflect your actual enrollment.
+We cannot increase your Pell grant to reflect your actual registration after the census date.

-If you drop classes on or before the census date:
+Withdrawing from classes on or before the census date:

 - If dropping a class/es results in a refund, the refund is returned to the Pell grant program, and may reduce the amount you owe.

-Last Updated March 8, 2019
+Last Updated October 5, 2019